nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Returns Any tasks containing the tag `CS2103` or `cs2103` but not `CS2103T` or `CS2103 Project`.

 Finding all tasks which has deadlines falling within certain dates
-* Finds tasks which has due dates falling between the specified range.<br>
+* Finds tasks which has DEADLINEs falling between the specified range.<br>
 * Format: `find date STARTING_DATE ENDING_DATE`

 > Date must be in the form `d MMM yyyy`, `d-MM-yyyy` or `d/MM/yyyy`

 Examples:
 `find date 1 Oct 2016 31 Oct 2016`
-  Returns Any tasks which has due dates falling in between 1st October 2016 and 31st October 2016.<br>
+  Returns Any tasks which has DEADLINEs falling in between 1st October 2016 and 31st October 2016.<br>
 `find date 1-11-2016 31-12-2016`
-  Returns Any tasks which has due dates falling in between 1st November 2016 and 31st December 2016.
+  Returns Any tasks which has DEADLINEs falling in between 1st November 2016 and 31st December 2016.

 #### Deleting a task: `delete`
 Deletes the selected task from Lifekeeper.
 Irreversible.<br>